BrianHanke/lentil-bhgc/LentilDevelopersGuide.md

 ## Cryptomatte

 Lentil uses a lightly modified version of Cryptomatte.
+(Or it did!
+See below for 7.3.5.0 news.)
 There are just a few changes in _cryptomatte.h_ and _cryptomatte_shader.cpp_.
 Copy and paste the Lentil additions into the latest Psyop CryptomatteArnold source and you'll be good to go.

 ## Critsec

 The first major update to Arnold after Lentil was open-sourced was changes to the _critsec_ code.
 This is a simple change to make: have a look at the CryptomatteArnold 1.2.1 release and change Lentil to match what they did, updating `AiCritSec` to `AtMutex`.

-## Arnold 7.3.5.0

-Arnold now ships with a built-in version of Cryptomatte.
-There's no longer any need for _cryptomatte.dll_.
-Lentil seems to still work just fine, but there's a possibility the Cryptomatte change will cause problems in some cases.
-Will need a lot of user testing to find any issues.

 ## Arnold 7.3.0.0